HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-9. How would you advice Maven Toys to proceed with their expansion based on the insights you've garnered?
+**9. How would you advice Maven Toys to proceed with their expansion based on the insights you've garnered?**

 Based on the insights gathered from my analysis, Maven Toys can approach the topic of expansion based on store locations.
 Recall that we have 4 store locations - Downtown, Residential, Commercial, and Airport.
 Below is a breakdown of how each area type can impact sales along with recommendations for the expansion strategy.